Photo Session Info

 Senior Pet Sessions

 Our pets' lives are far too short.
 If your loyal companion has reached an advanced age or is terminally ill and you'd like quality photographs to preserve his memory, please call me.
 I'll try my best to accommodate you on short notice.
 A number of clients have come to me in the days before their pet's final trip to the vet and found our photo session to be both bittersweet and rewarding.
-The resulting images have provided great comfort and priceless memories.
+The resulting images have provided great comfort and priceless memories in the years ahead.

 I love what I do and can't wait to work with you and your four (and two) legged little one(s) to capture some incredible moments!